-As a college graduation gift, I gave a friend’s son a gift certificate to Barnes and Noble Bookseller.
-He earned a mechanical engineering degree and will work as a rocket structural engineer.
+As a college graduation gift, I gave a friend’s son a gift certificate to a bookstore.
+He has earned a mechanical engineering degree and will work as a rocket structural engineer.

 He sent me a nice handwritten thank you note (which few people do these days) and said he plans to use it to buy a book that other structural engineers recommend.
 The book is Roark’s Formulas for Stress and Strain.